May 2026 – Scene Writing & Structure Challenge – 40th Anniversary Series

 LOUIS (O.S.)

 Not here for your excuses, Sollie.
-Too bad you can’t bet on the horses as well as you care for them.
+Too bad you can’t bet on the horses as

 Vince, sucker in his mouth, peeks around the corner.